xurxe/accessible-labelling-multilanguage-experiment/README.md

 ## Test results

-All tests done with website in English and OS in Finnish
+All tests done with website in English and OS in Finnish.

 ### MacBook + VoiceOver

+- Device: MacBook Pro (16-inch, 2019)
 - macOS version: 10.15.2

 #### MacBook + VoiceOver + Safari